JustinSasek/UT_Data_Structures_Projects/README.txt

 Unable to publish actual code due to academic integrity policy

 Boggle                     October 28, 2022
-    Created and tested a Boggle game that effiently parses through thousands of words in log(n) time complexity using a trie Also created a GUI to visualize the boggle grid and allow users to click-and-drag words
+    Created and tested a Boggle game that effiently parses through hundreds of thousands of words in log(n) time complexity using a trie
+    Also created a GUI to visualize the boggle grid and allow users to click-and-drag words

 Tetris                     October 8, 2022